A girl jumping and holding a Gabb phone.

-To all the parents out there who worry that their 8-14-year-old isn’t ready for their first phone, we agree!
-There are some dangers that arise when kids get a smartphone too early.
+To all the parents out there who worry that their 8-14-year-old isn’t ready for their first phone, we get it!

-How to Know Whether Your Kid Is Ready for Their First Phone
+How to Know When Your Kid Is Ready for Their First Phone

 Maturity

 A smartphone symbolizes trust.
-When you hand your son or daughter their first phone, you’re counting on them to use it constructively.
+When you hand your son or daughter their first phone, you’re counting on them to use this powerful tool constructively.

 Performance at School

 A smartphone can be a great tool for research and group projects, but it can also get in the way of schoolwork.
-Consider your kid’s grades, behavior, and homework habits: If they have a 4.0 GPA and no discipline issues, they may well be ready for their first phone.
+Consider your kid’s grades, behavior, and homework habits.
+Would a smartphone with all its capabilities distract them from their studies and real-life friendships?
+Mental Health

-For kids who struggle with ADHD, anxiety, or other mental health issues, a smartphone might make things worse.
-Have a conversation: What’s really going on in your kid’s head?
-If you’re on the fence, postpone your purchase and have the conversation again in a few months.
-If things are really rocky, reach out to a mental health professional.
+For kids who struggle with ADHD, anxiety, or other mental health challenges, a smartphone might make things worse.
+Don’t be afraid to talk openly with your child about how they’re feeling and how they use tech.
+If you’re on the fence, hit pause and revisit the conversation in a few months.
+If you’re really unsure, you may want to connect with a mental health professional to help guide your decision.

 Age